August, the last month of the summer in

 Heat index

-The average heat index in August is estimated at a torrid 100.4°F (38°C).
-Take extra precautions, as heat cramps and heat exhaustion are possible.
-Sustained activity may result in heatstroke.
+The heat index for August is estimated at a sweltering 100.4°F (38°C).
+Additional precautions are required to avert heat cramps and heat exhaustion.
+Persistent activity may culminate in heatstroke.

 Humidity

-The average relative humidity in August in St. Louis is 70%.
+In August, the average relative humidity in St. Louis is 70%.

 Rainfall